-A second fact is whether the speech was transmitted in a way that would reinforce its capacity to persuade.
+A second question is whether the speech was transmitted in a way that would reinforce its capacity to persuade.
 For example, was it repeated frequently?
 Repetition tends to increase the acceptance of an idea.
 Or was the speech published in or broadcast on a media source that is particularly influential or respected among the intended audience?
-In the same way that an influential speaker lends legitimacy to a message, a media source that is trusted by a particular audience will lend credibility to the messages it spreads.
+In the same way that an influential speaker lends legitimacy to a message, a media source that is trusted by a particular audience gives credibility to the messages it spreads.

 Messages also tend to have a greater capacity to persuade if there are no alternative sources of news available, or if other sources don’t seem credible.
 In Myanmar, most people relied on government-controlled radio, television, and newspapers for decades until the country emerged from military rule in 2012.
 Only 1.1 percent then had access to the internet.
-Within only four years, half the population had a mobile phone – and most of those had free access to Facebook (Stecklow, 2018) which for many became synonymous with the internet itself (Beech and Nang, 2018).
+Within only four years, half the population had a mobile phone – and most of those had access to Facebook (Stecklow, 2018) which for many became synonymous with the internet itself (Beech and Nang, 2018).
 As a result, Facebook became a highly influential medium, used to spread frightening, false messages intended to turn the majority population against minority Rohingya Muslims, even as the country’s military has carried out a vicious campaign to drive the Rohingya out, including rape, killing, and burning villages (Specia and Mozur, 2017).
-A Burmese administrator of a village that has banned Muslims from even spending the night there told The New York Times, “I have to thank Facebook because it is giving me the true information in Myanmar” (Beech, 2017).
+A Burmese administrator of a village that banned Muslims from even spending the night there told The New York Times, “I have to thank Facebook because it is giving me the true information in Myanmar” (Beech, 2017).

 For generations, the Rohingya have faced discrimination and exclusion, and have been denied legal citizenship.
 Violence against them increased as government officials, influential Buddhist monks, and anonymous online sources described them as dangerous.
-Many also spread false rumors of upcoming attacks by Rohingya (Ingram, 2017) and dehumanized them, calling them “dogs,” “maggots,” “rapists,” or “pigs,” and calling for violence against them.
+Many also spread false rumors of upcoming attacks by Rohingya and dehumanized them, calling them “dogs,” “maggots,” “rapists,” or “pigs,” and calling for violence against them.
 Some posts even called for genocide – one Facebook page was called “We will genocide all of the Muslims and feed them to the dogs” (Stecklow, 2018).
 This rhetoric, much of which Facebook’s content moderators failed to detect, intensified as Myanmar escalated its campaign of forced relocation, driving almost one million Rohingya into Bangladesh.
-A Facebook post from September 2017 states “These non-human kalar dogs, the Bengalis, are killing and destroying our land, our water, and our ethnic people…We need to destroy their race” (Stecklow, 2018).
+A Facebook post from September 2017 reads “These non-human kalar dogs, the Bengalis, are killing and destroying our land, our water, and our ethnic people…We need to destroy their race” (Stecklow, 2018).12

 Dangerous Speech Online – the role of social media

 Digital media and the internet have immeasurably changed the way people spread all kinds of messages, from the innocuous to the incendiary.
-Those who seek to turn groups of people violently against each other can spread Dangerous Speech quickly – especially in places where there is already a risk of mass violence.
+Those who seek to turn groups of people violently against each other can spread dangerous speech quickly – especially in places where there is already a risk of mass violence.
 Ideas and narratives once confined to the fringes of popular discourse – including extremist ideas – are now widely available.
 Speakers who could hardly find an audience offline, even those who espouse the most widely-derided ideologies, can find at least a few fellow-thinkers across the world, and can form so-called “echo chambers” in which they bolster and further radicalize each other.
 By forging such bonds, people can collectively disseminate harmful content further than they could have alone and with the fervor of solidarity.
-Others are motivated neither by hatred nor conviction, but by simply wanting more followers and/or more money (from subscribers or advertisers).
+Others are motivated neither by hatred nor conviction, but by simply wanting more followers and/or more money (from subscribers or advertisers) (Byrne, 2016).

 Online, people can also communicate anonymously.
 On social media platforms like Twitter or Reddit, or messaging platforms like WhatsApp or Discord, they can spread ideas that they might not dare to express offline, where their identities would be known.

 As it has become increasingly obvious that online content leads to serious offline harm, governments, researchers, activists, and internet companies have sought ways to diminish the problem.
 The first, most obvious response is simply to remove bad content or censor it.
-Each country has laws prohibiting certain forms of speech (they vary) and social media companies like Facebook and Twitter also have their own rules forbidding certain kinds of content, such as hate speech, nudity, or incitement to violence (Facebook, Inc., 2018; Twitter, Inc., 2018).
+Each country has laws prohibiting certain forms of speech (they vary) and social media companies like Facebook and Twitter also have their own rules forbidding certain kinds of content, such as hate speech, nudity, or incitement to violence (Facebook, Inc., 2020; Twitter, Inc., 2020).

 Censorship, whether by governments or private companies, poses significant risks to democracy and freedom of expression since it’s almost impossible to do it without making serious mistakes.
 First, although some content is obviously harmful or even illegal, most is quite context-dependent or ambiguous, and it’s often difficult to agree on where to draw the lines.

-Another reason not to rely on deleting harmful content is that it can foreclose other kinds of constructive responses.
+Another reason not to rely entirely on deleting harmful content is that it can foreclose other kinds of constructive responses.
 The simplest response – to express disagreement – can usefully demonstrate that the majority disagrees with hateful views.
-In fact, the presumed power of “counterspeech,” which we define as “direct responses to hateful or harmful speech” (Wright et al., 2017) is one of the main reasons why United States law protects freedom of speech so vigorously, refusing even to prohibit hate speech.
+In fact, the presumed power of “counterspeech,” which we define as “direct responses to hateful or harmful speech” (Wright et al., 2017, p.
+57) is one of the main reasons why United States law protects freedom of speech so vigorously, refusing even to prohibit hate speech.
 If the “marketplace of ideas” is left as open as possible, the theory suggests, the best and safest ideas will eventually prevail (Brandenburg v.
 Ohio, 1969).

 Evidence to prove or disprove this theory is scarce, but there are many intriguing uses of counterspeech, offline and online.
 For example, when a hate group sought to post anti-Muslim signs on public buses and trains in several U.S. cities in 2010, some cities tried to refuse.
 The group sued, and some courts allowed cities to reject the signs while others ruled that they must be displayed.
 In Detroit, where the ads were suppressed, public attention focused on the signs’ author, as a victim whose free speech rights were violated.
-In New York where the ads appeared, members of the public spoke against them and produced Muslim-defending ads to hang alongside the inflammatory ones (Abdelkader, 2014, pp. 81-82).
+In New York and other cities where the ads appeared, members of the public spoke against them and produced Muslim-defending ads in response to the inflammatory ones (Abdelkader, 2014, pp. 81-82).